 The first part of the training procedure is the administration of a range of assessments in order to obtain an objective means of measuring a learner’s current abilities.
 This in turn will help us decide on the best way of helping the learner.
 Based on the test results, we will then, tailor the programme to focus primarily on the problem areas.

 Within an 9 month period, our learners show significant improvements in discrimination, memory, organisation and planning skills.
 This in turn, leads to improvements in formal literacy and numeracy skills.
-Our learners are assessed against British and American standardised tests and on going assessments ensure that each learner progresses consistently and academic success is achieved at all levels of learning.
+Our learners are assessed against British and American standardized tests and on going assessments ensure that each learner progresses consistently and academic success is achieved at all levels of learning.
 Improvements in key areas such as behaviour towards school work, ability to gain better comprehension of texts and effective essay writing skills, better conceptual understanding in numeracy and heightened attention towards details are observed at home and reported by teachers from school.

 10- 15% of each student population faces some level of learning difficulties or differences.
 This is why some students struggle to cope within the mainstream educational environment.
 This does not mean that they should exit mainstream schooling.
 Psychometric testing and educational assessments have evolved so much that now, there learners can be identified and accommodations can be made to cater to these students’ learning needs.